CCTV camera buyers guide

 A recent development is the open dome

 type camera which doesn`t have a half round plastic cover over the camera unit.
-Instead the camera is housed and protected in a tough round outer shell which protects the camera electronics sitting inside.
-Once again there are some cheaper versions but our open domes are metal and extremely sturdy.
+Instead the camera is housed and protected in a tough round outer shell.
+Our open domes are constructed in metal and extremely sturdy.
 They are much easier to fit and install than a traditional covered vandal dome camera and the infra red is much more effective. an open faced vandal dome camera still affords good protection against tampering.

 Shaped, how did you guess, like a bullet these don`t come with infra-red illumination and tend to be used for slightly more discreet purposes due to their less intrusive appearance.
 You will often see them used to monitor service counters, till positions or other distinct areas.
-Many cheaper bullet cameras use the smaller 1/4 inch image sensors, often with CMOS sensors.
-All our bullet cameras come with larger 1/3 inch Sony CCD sensors.
-Being all metal construction they can be used in reasonably hostile environments.
-Our bullet cameras are also extremely sensitive working to light levels as low as 0.01 lux.
+These don't really suit themselves for general purpose CCTV work around houses, offices or commercial sites.
+Better to use an infra red equipped camera.
+Our bullet cameras are sensitive working to light levels as low as 0.01 lux.

 As the name suggests, small cameras that are easy to tuck away somewhere out of sight or cameras that are disguised as another object such as our PIR detector camera.
 Don`t be fooled by the small size, our covert cameras are professional quality Sony 1/3 inch CCD items.
 There are a lot of "gimmick" covert cameras sold which feature vastly inferior electronics.
 You are however limited by a fixed lens and sometimes a smaller lens which lets limited amounts of light in.